 4. A book disengages them when the story isn’t good or it’s hard to follow.
 If they aren’t interested in the topic, they don’t want to read it.

-5. Much like myself, one of the first things that draws them is the cover.
+5. Much like myself, one of the first things that draw them is the cover.
 Then the story and what’s inside.
 Are there graphics?
-Is it fast paced?
+Is it fast-paced?
 Is it funny?

 6/7.
 They both agreed that reading is important because you learn things and need to do it for school.
 Sadly, neither of them said that it’s important because it can transport you to a new world or because it can change the way you look at someone or something.
 Or because it is important to do things you enjoy.
 We’ll get there.